jackkleeman/stellar-stripe-anchor/README.md

 ### Automated Integration Testing

-I have written integration tests; they talk to Stripe, and they even use the Horizon testnet.
+Integration tests; they talk to Stripe, and they even use the Horizon testnet.
 They cover every path it is possible to cover without human input (it's impossible to go through a valid Connect flow programmatically), currently 93.4% of lines.
-To run them, ensure your bridge is set to use testnet, and that you have a valid (account existing) issuer ID and seed, and a test seed in `test/spec.js`.
+To run them, ensure your bridge is set to use testnet, and that you have a valid (account existing) issuer ID and seed, and a test seed in `src/test/spec.ts`.
 The accounts currently present in this repository do exist on testnet but may occasionally need topping up by the friendbot.

-The tests use the `testStripe` keys from `serverConfig.js`, which should of course be your Stripe test keys, and if you want to be extra careful you should ensure that your production Stripe keys don't exist anywhere, although they shouldn't be used by the tests.
+The tests use the stripe keys from your testing environment file config, you want to be extra careful that your production Stripe keys aren't used in your `.env.test` file.

 To run tests: